CodeBuffet/Cryptosuite/README.md

 This branch is an experiment to see how hard it is to adapt to Particle.io's Photon Device.

 The Plan:

-  Copy the files into the Particle Build IDE.
+  *Copy the files into the Particle Build IDE.
-  Find where it breaks.
+  *Find where it breaks.
-  Fix dependencies - substitute and modify includes.
+  *Fix dependencies - substitute and modify includes.
-  Change functions or Structures where required.
+  *Change functions or Structures where required.

 Please forgive me if I fail to use best practices in the fork, I'm new to this.
 Suggestions are appreciated.

+Current Status:

+  SHA256 portion works on Photon.
+  To use - copy sha256.h, sha256.cpp, sha256_config.h, and Arduino.h into the Particle IDE.
+  #include sha256.h in your project

 Below this point is unaltered ReadMe from the master.